lauramichellecp/radioscope/README.md

 3) Various effects can be used to manipulate the signal: panning, low pass and high pass filtering, and phasing.

+4) Output connected to the Bela oscilloscope to visualize the signal

 Hardware components used:
 - Bela board - https://bela.io/
 - 2 tiggers (preferably, buttons for recording and playback)